 Dogs and cats require proof of current vaccination against rabies and health certificates are recommended (issued not more than 30 days prior to crossing the border that state that your pet is healthy).
 While these certificates are not always reviewed, the lack of them may result in longer wait times at the border and even inadmissibility of your pet

 Visit the Canada Border Services Agency online for more information.
 Access detailed information for both U.S. citizens and international visitors under the Travel menu on the U.S. Customs and Border Protection website.

-5. Are cell phone and Internet service available?
+5. Is cell phone and internet service available?

 There are long stretches of the Alaska Highway without cell phone service.
-Service may also depend on your U.S. provider’s coverage in Canada or your Canadian provider’s coverage in the U.S.
+Service will also depend on your U.S. provider’s coverage in Canada or your Canadian provider’s coverage in the U.S.

 Cell phone service providers in Alaska include AT&T, Verizon and GCI.
 T-Mobile subscribers can gain signal via the Alaska-owned GCI network.
 Coverage is, for the most part, confined to the highway system, although there is no coverage (outside major communities) along the Denali, Elliott, Steese or Dalton Highways (except for Deadhorse/Prudhoe Bay).
 There are also “dead zones” found along all highways.
 Coverage is increasing in bush villages and available in large communities.